Ivan Moscovich: World War II and Nazi concentration camp prisoner

-Life After World War 2 (1945-1952)
+Life after World War II (1945–1952)

-Moscovich got his first job in Yugoslavia.
-A friend in Tito’s Ministry of Transport offered him a position repairing Yugoslavia’s railway system which had been damaged during the war.
-The position required a large, untested German machine using high electrical wattage to weld rail lines.
+Moscovich got his first job in Yugoslavia when a friend in Tito’s Ministry of Transport offered him a position repairing Yugoslavia’s railway system which had been damaged during the war.
+The job required a large, untested German machine using high electrical wattage to weld rail lines.
 By 1947, Moscovich reported directly to the deputy minister.

 Moscovich was given control over a squad of 50 German prisoners of war including some high ranking German officers, some regular soldiers, some Wehrmacht, and some SS.
 Although he considered taking his revenge, Moscovich elected to increase their rations in order to increase their productivity.
 However, he never told them he was a camp survivor.
-After 6 months, Tito released the workers.
+After six months, Joseph Tito released the workers.

 During the time he worked the position, he received a medal from Tito himself.